notesofcliff/delve/src/home/doc/admin/Backup_and_Restore.md

 # Backup and Restore

 Performing regular backups is essential to prevent data loss and ensure data integrity.
-This section covers how to back up and restore your Flashlight instance using Django's `dumpdata` and `loaddata` commands.
+This section covers how to back up and restore your Delve instance using Django's `dumpdata` and `loaddata` commands.

 ## Backing Up Data
 Use the `dumpdata` command to export data from the database to a JSON file.
 This command can be used to back up specific apps or the entire database.